MCDReforged/MCDReforged/doc/rtext.md

 ## RAction

-`RAction` class contains all Minecraft click event in it.
+`RAction` class contains all Minecraft click event in it

 | Event | Official Name | RAction Code |
 | - | - | - |